Colorado grocery store shooting suspect ID'd as man, 21; victims between 20-65

 Matthew Kirsch, the acting U.S. attorney for Colorado, pledged that "the full weight of federal law enforcement" would support the investigation.
 He said investigators from the Bureau of Alcohol, Tobacco, Firearms and Explosives were at the crime scene, along with FBI agents.

-White House press secretary Jen Psaki tweeted that President Joe Biden had been briefed on the shooting.
+President Joe Biden announced that flags nationwide would be lowered in memory of the victims - an order that comes just as a previous flag-lowering proclamation expired for those killed in the Atlanta-area shootings.
+Together the two orders mean near-continuous national mourning for almost two weeks.

-Colorado Gov. Jared Polis said in a statement that the state had seen "the face of evil.
-I am grieving with my community and all Coloradans."
+Colorado Gov. Jared Polis said in a statement that the state had seen "the face of evil."

 The King Soopers chain said in a statement that it was offering prayers and support "to our associates, customers, and the first responders who so bravely responded to this tragic situation."